Course description for HELFYT662 Differential Diagnosis and Laboratory Analysis for Manual Therapists, fall 2019

 Applicants must provide documents showing that they hold a bachelor's degree in physiotherapy or equivalent, and Norwegian authorization as a physiotherapist.
 In addition, they must submit documentation that they have begun or completed a master's degree program in manual therapy, which is not inferior in content and quality to the Clinical Master Program in Manual Therapy at University of Bergen.

 The teaching in differential diagnostics and laboratory analyses are given as lectures, group work and self-study, and is related to clinical examples and conditions.

-There is a 2 hours written exam with multiple choice questions at the end of the one-week-course.
+There is a 2 hours written exam with multiple choice questions at the end of the course.
 Achieving the grade Pass requires right answers to at least 60% of the questions.